8bitbuddhist/markdown-novel-template/Readme.md

 ## File Structure

-The main folder consists of Markdown files.
-Each file corresponds to a single section/chapter of the book.
-This project uses the following file naming convention:
+The contents of your novel are stored in the `content` folder.
+Each file corresponds to a single chapter/section of the book.
+This folder uses the following file naming convention:

 - `AXX_` files are for front Matter (Foreward, Preface, etc.):
   - A01_Copyright.md